‘We will do whatever we have to’: Teams practicing one day ahead of KSHSAA vote to potentially delay winter sports

 “You practice so you can play the game,” said Joe Auer, Wichita Heights Head Basketball Coach.

-With state championships and Mcdonald All Americans, Wichita Heights basketball has been a banner of success.
+With state championships and McDonald’s All Americans, Wichita Heights basketball has been a banner of success.
 This year, success for Heights is heightened safety precautions.

 “Splitting up about every seven minutes, checking temperatures, asking a lot of questions when the kids arrive,” Auer explained.